nairda2612/ChipsAhoy/README.md

 -S   output name of the SAM file generated.
 This name corresponds to the last parameter passed to the while loop that runs the sample_processing bash script.
 To remember this, go to section 2e.

-During the SAM file generation, the code will be printed on a mapping file on TXT format, and a loading bar will be printed out on the screen to let the user know that the SAM is being created.
+During the SAM file generation, the code will be printed on a mapping file in TXT format, and a loading bar will be printed out on the screen to let the user know that the SAM is being created.
 The loading bar adds a lightning symbol per second that the SAM file is being created.

-After the SAM file is created, since it is a very heavy file, it is convert to a BAM file under the same name, given by the variable SAMPLENAME, as explained before.
+After the SAM file is created, since it is a very heavy file, it is converted to a BAM file under the same name, given by the variable SAMPLENAME, as explained before.
 To make this conversion, the function samtools sort is used.
 The parameters passed to this function are the output BAM file name (SAMPLENAME.bam) and the SAM file.
 Then, the SAM file is removed.

 Also, to ease the access to the mapping information to the user, from the mapping file created previously, the lines that correspond to the number of reads and the overall alignment percentage, are saved on a new TXT file created on the results directory, the mapping values file.
 This way, when all samples are processed, the mapping values file will have the mapping information for every sample.
 The mapping file is removed after the relevant information is passed to the mapping values file.